 IS NOT NULL.

-LIKE can be used to compare a string using pattern matching.
+CONTAINS can be used to search for a string value by its content.

 The boolean operators are

 =~ operator is used.